One thing is for sure — the world is changing fast. Companies need to adapt, innovate and deliver value faster than ever before.

 Choosing an industry-recognised degree has benefits

 Our Master of Project Management is accredited by the PMI and endorsed by the AIPM.
-This means you will graduate with a degree that has national and global recognition.
+This means you will graduate with a degree that has national and global recognition, and benefit from opportunities to pursue industry certifications that demonstrate your expertise and enhance your employability.

-Upon graduation, you can gain credit towards PMI qualifications and become an AIPM Certified Practising Project Practitioner.
+Upon graduation, you can gain credit towards PMI qualifications and become an AIPM Certified Practising Project Practitioner (CPPP).
 While studying, you can join both of these project organisations as a student member.
 Doing this will allow you to further expand your professional network as you join the industry.
+Our university is also featured in the QS World University Rankings, reflecting its global prestige and high academic standing.

 Work your way up to your master’s degree with flexible qualifications

 If you’re new to the world of project management, you can begin your studies with a Graduate Certificate of Project Management.
-This degree is made up of three units and can be completed in as little as six months, giving you a solid foundation in the field and preparing you for further study.
+This degree is a foundational step for those just starting out in the field and provides structured learning and essential skills for a project management career.
+The certificate is made up of three units and can be completed in as little as six months, giving you a solid foundation in the field and preparing you for further study.

 Upon completion, you can gain credit for your graduate certificate and study your Graduate Diploma and then your Master of Project Management, giving you more advanced skills and allowing you to build your portfolio as you enter the field.